Identity checks, police and detention

 To submit your appeal, you have either 30 days or just 48 hours!
 The deadline is written on the document from the prefecture.
 Please note that if you have received the decision by post, the appeal period begins when you collect your post.
 If you have not done so, it is the date of the postman’s visit that counts.
 Contact an association or a lawyer immediately.
 Legal aid is granted to people with little or no resources.
 Applying for legal aid enables you to obtain a free lawyer who will make an appeal.

 An association is present in each detention centre to inform you of your rights and help you to have them respected.
-You can also ask for the help of a lawyer, who will be able to help you challenge your detention and the decision to remove you.
+You can also ask for the help of a lawyer, who will be able to help you challenge your detention and the decision to deport you.

 You will automatically be brought before the liberty and detention judge after 48 hours.
 They will decide whether or not it is legal to extend your detention for 28 days.
 At the end of the 28 days, the prefecture will ask for the detention to be extended.
 You will be brought before the judge again for a further 30 days, after which the judge may order a further extension of 2x15 days.